-The LINE LA
+Best Location: The LINE LA

 The LINE LA is located in the heart of Koreatown where decades of Korean, Latino, and American heritage converge (authentic Mexican blankets and Korean snacks can be found in the rooms).
-Originally built in 1964 and once home to journalist and author Hunter S. Thompson, the LINE LA embraces its mid-century design and heritage, and celebrates the culturally rich neighborhood it’s tucked in.
+Originally built in 1964 and once home to journalist and author Hunter S. Thompson, the LINE LA embraces its mid-century design and heritage, and celebrates the culturally rich neighborhood it’s tucked into.
 Since the hotel’s opening in 2013, it has become a destination for urban explorers and creatives.
-The LINE LA also gives back to the community, and has partnered with philanthropic organizations like Alexandria House, a resource for women and children without housing, Spacemakers for queer and trans people of color, and World Central Kitchen for communities in crisis.
+The LINE LA also gives back to the community and has partnered with philanthropic organizations like Alexandria House, a resource for women and children without housing, Spacemakers for queer and trans people of color, and World Central Kitchen for communities in crisis.

-Price: From $169
+Price: From $172

 Wood tones and boho décor make up Hotel June, which pays homage to its SoCal roots.
 Just a stone’s throw away from LAX, the mid-century modern hotel building has a laid-back aesthetic, complemented by a soothing color palette.
 Don’t sleep on viewing the pieces from the artist in residency every month.
 As part of a Proper Hospitality Hotel, Hotel June’s mission is to donate 1% of their time, hotel space, and management fees toward the betterment of the surrounding communities.
 In 2021, they are working to fight homelessness in the city.

-Price: From $134/night
+Price: From $162/night

 Rejuvenate in this luxury modernist retreat with its own private desert-style cactus garden.
-This eco-friendly guesthouse is equipped for sustainable living via solar electric power, solar radiant floor heating and organic bedding …very on-brand for Venice, CA. The host suggests lighting a fire in the outdoor fireplace and relaxing in a lounge chair under the stairs in the evening.
+This eco-friendly guesthouse is equipped for sustainable living via solar electric power, solar radiant floor heating, and organic bedding …very on-brand for Venice, CA. The host suggests lighting a fire in the outdoor fireplace and relaxing in a lounge chair under the stairs in the evening.